csy2013/freedgo/source/manual/filter.md

 ### after_post_render

 Executed after a post is rendered.
-Refer to [post rendering](posts.html#Render) to learn the execution steps.
+Refer to [Online Diagram Drawing](posts.html#Render) to learn the execution steps.

 For example, to replace `@username` with a link to a Twitter profile: